polyaxon/polyaxon/docs/references/polyflow.md

 Polyflow is an open source project that provides container-native engine for running machine learning pipelines on Polyaxon.
 Each operation in a Polyflow pipeline is defined as pod running a main container defined by the user.

-Often times, Polyaxon's users tend to run complex jobs and experiment that depend on each other.
+Often times, Polyaxon's users tend to run complex jobs and experiments that depend on each other.
 Polyaxon defines several primitives that can run independently, each one of these primitives is a mini-pipeline.
 For example:
  * An experiment requires a build to prepare a docker image before running
  * A hyperparameters group run several experiments and follow their progress

-Polyflow is an extension to these primitive to allow the users to automate workflows and define complex interactions.
+Polyflow is an extension to these primitives to allow the users to automate workflows and define complex interactions.

 ## Features